dfelinto/blender-manual/manual/addons/add_curve/ivy_gen.rst

 The *Add Default Ivy* operator will use the default parameters during creation.
 This will generate your initial Ivy Curve and Leaves.
 From here you can access the *Ivy* menu in the Sidebar.
-I suggest to make small changes and then press *Update Ivy* in the 3D View operator.
+I suggest to make small changes and then press *Update Ivy* in the 3D Viewport operator.

 .. admonition:: Reference